-8. The volcanic features we have studied in this lab involve the chemical element sulfur.
+3. The colorful volcanic features we have studied in this lab involve the chemical element sulfur.
 It is not expected that molten sulfur gets any hotter than ~ 350 Kelvin or so on Io's surface.
-However, some spots on Io's surface have been determined to possess temperatures as hot as 1800 Kelvin.
-It is believed that such regions consist of molten rock (like lava here on Earth) and not molten sulfur.
+As you have found out, however, many spots on Io's surface have been determined to possess temperatures that are much hotter, some as hot as 1800 K!
+It is believed that such regions must consist of molten rock (silicates, like lava here on Earth) and not molten sulfur.

-a) How many times greater would the flux from such a rock-lava region be compared to the flux emitted by Area A in this lab?
-[Remember area "A" has a temperature of 125 K.](5 points)
+a) How many times greater would the flux from such a rock-lava region be compared to the flux emitted by the colder regions of Io (such as you measured in Exercise #3, question #13).
+(3 points)